 Mmm.
 I was converted.
 One bite of the delicate, fried catfish brought juicy moistness to my mouth, yet tasted not at all fishy.

-Vicksburg came next, home of the Vicksburg National Military Park, the most- visited tourist attraction in the state.
+Vicksburg came next, home of the Vicksburg National Military Park (national park website), the most- visited tourist attraction in the state.
 By all means, hire a guide to drive your car around the many trails within the park.

 You’ll stop at monuments, and he’ll explain the lengthy campaign.
 Our guide was a walking encyclopedia on the battles, importance of topography, and what happened to the residents in town.